 Daylight Saving Time is approaching!
 Not only will this time affect our busy schedules, it will also affect the schedules our pets have.
 Whether it be potty breaks, playtime, or dinner, our pets are used to a schedule and may be confused if their daily motions are thrown off.
 Here are some tips to ease your pet (and you) into Daylight Saving Time.

 If your pup is used to you waking up at 6am for a potty break and the next day they have to wait until 7am, you may be awakened earlier than expected with grunts or barking, or worse…an accident by the door.
-To slowly ease your pup into this new time schedule, you should gradually take them out later by 5-10-minute intervals a few days before the time change.
+To slowly ease your pup into this new time schedule, you should gradually take them out later by 5 to 10-minute intervals a few days before the time change.
 This will make the transition to their new schedule a lot smoother.

 All pets enjoy a little playtime throughout their day, and it’s one thing that shouldn’t be missed because of daylight saving time!
 If you usually play outside with your pet and want to move it inside because of early darkness, tug N’ pulls, puzzles & interactive toys, or even a Kong toy can make indoor play fun.